Color scheme: Harmonious schemes

-For the mixing of colored light, Newton's color wheel is often used to describe complementary colors, which are colors that cancel each other's hue to produce an achromatic (white, gray or black) light mixture.
-Newton offered as a conjecture that colors exactly opposite one another on the hue circle cancel out each other's hue; this concept was demonstrated more thoroughly in the 19th century.

-A key assumption in Newton's hue circle was that the "fiery" or maximum saturated hues are located on the outer circumference of the circle, while achromatic white is at the center.
-Then the saturation of the mixture of two spectral hues was predicted by the straight line between them; the mixture of three colors was predicted by the "center of gravity" or centroid of three triangle points, and so on.

-Split-complementary

-The split-complementary (also called compound harmony) color scheme is a three-color combination consisting of base color and two colors that are 150 degrees and 210 degrees apart from the base color.
-The split-complementary color scheme has the same sharp visual contrast as the complementary color scheme but has less pressure.

 Achromatic

 Any color that lacks strong chromatic content is said to be unsaturated, achromatic, or near neutral.
 Pure achromatic colors include black, white, all grays and beiges; near neutrals include browns, tans, pastels, and darker colors.
 Near neutrals can be of any hue or lightness.
+For example, the "Achromatic" use of a white background with black text is an example of a basic and commonly default color scheme in web design.

 Neutrals are obtained by mixing pure colors with white, black or gray, or by mixing two complementary colors.
 In color theory, neutral colors are colors easily modified by adjacent more saturated colors and they appear to take on the hue complementary to the saturated color.
 Next to a bright red couch, a gray wall will appear distinctly greenish.

 Black and white have long been known to combine well with almost any other colors; black decreases the apparent saturation or brightness of colors paired with it, and white shows off all hues to equal effect.